cosmoscout/cosmoscout-vr/plugins/csp-atmospheres/README.md

 This allows us to simulate arbitrary particle types.
 In particular, we can now use Mie Theory to precompute the scattering behaviour of a wide variety of particle types, including for instance Martian dust.

+Another change to the original implementation is that we put the precomputation of the atmospheric scattering into a separate executable.
+This allows us to perform the preprocessing offline with a much higher fidelity than what would be possible during application startup.

+As a consequence to the changes mentioned above, **two preprocessing steps are required to use this model**.

+#### Preprocessing Step 1: Precompute the Particle-Scattering CSV Tables

+In this first preprocessing step, the scattering properties of the individual particles are precomputed.

 To perform this preprocessing, the `csp-atmospheres` plugin comes with a small command-line utility: [`csv-generator`](csv-generator/README.md).
-You can use this to generate the CSV files used in the examples below.
+You can use this to generate the CSV files used in the next preprocessing step.
-Also, the [README.md](csv-generator/README.md) of the command-line utility provides more information on the resulting CSV file format.
+The [README.md](csv-generator/README.md) of the command-line utility provides more information on the resulting CSV file format and some examples.
+For convenience, we provide some precomputed tables for Earth and Mars in the [`csv-generator/output`](csv-generator/output) directory.

+#### Preprocessing Step 2: Precompute the Atmospheric-Scattering Textures

+In the second preprocessing step, multiple scattering is precomputed for an entire atmosphere and the results are stored in lookup textures.

+This step is performed by the command-line utility [`atmosphere-preprocessor`](atmosphere-preprocessor/README.md).
+This consumes the CSV files generated in the first step and precomputes the atmospheric scattering textures.
+The textures are accompanied by a JSON file containing some metadata on the precomputed values.
+During runtime, the plugin will load these textures and use them to render the atmosphere.
+For convenience, we provide precomputed textures for Earth and Mars in the [`atmosphere-preprocessor/output`](atmosphere-preprocessor/output) directory.
+These are installed to `share/resources/atmosphere-data` and can be used like shown below.

+### Example Configurations

+Once the multiple scattering textures are precomputed, the configuration for the `Bruneton` model is very simple:

 <details>
 <summary>Example Configuration for Earth</summary>